avijitliberty/cloud-native/content/cheatsheets/aws/aws-cli.md

   ```
 ## Credentials Chain

-* The CLI will look for credentials in this order:
+* The CLI will look👀 for credentials in this order:

   1. Command line options – --region, --output, and --profile
   2. Environment variables – AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY,